ajitdusane/simpleinterestcalculator/README.md

 # simpleinterestcalculator
 Simple Interest Calculator

-This is one of the exercises of IBM Full Stack developer course on Courseera
+This is one of the exercises of IBM Full Stack developer course on Coursera